sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

     [/home/homer/anaconda2] >>> /cvmfs/softdrive.nl/homer/anaconda-2-2.4.0/
     ...

 That was it!
-You can now publish the software that is installed in your ``/cvmfs/softdrive.nl/homer/anaconda-2-2.4.0 directory``.
+You can now publish the software that is installed in your ``/cvmfs/softdrive.nl/homer/anaconda-2-2.4.0`` directory.
 To do so, run this command in Softdrive:

 .. code-block:: console